Fuggy/MotionBuilder-TakeManager/README.md

 # Features

 ## Everything you need in one place!
 Create new, duplicate, rename and delete takes.
 Set current active take.
-Move around the takes.
+Rearrange the order of the takes.

 ![Screenshot1](https://github.com/Fuggy/MotionBuilder-TakeManager/blob/main/Media/TakeManager_Screenshot1.png?raw=true)